VERX Covered Call Strategy

 What is a covered call on VERX?

 A covered call on VERX is the covered call strategy applied to VERX (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With VERX stock trading near $11.56, the strikes shown on this page are snapped to the nearest listed VERX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With VERX stock at $12.77 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed VERX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are VERX covered call max profit and max loss calculated?